 If we want to know the timing, then Deuteronomy10 is the most likely to be careful of those details.

 We should also consider that the account in Deuteronomy indicates the ark was made out of wood (10:1).
+Moses was not told to make an ark like he was shown earlier.
 Certainly the ark that sat in the Holiest place was also made out of wood but it was covered with gold ( Ex 25:10-11).
 There is no mention of this in Deuteronomy.
-This could be an indication that the gold overlay was added later when the plan for the tabernacle came into being.
+This could be an indication that the gold overlay was added later when the full plan for the tabernacle came into being.

 The account of Exodus 40 is specific regarding when the tabernacle was ‘reared up’.
 Likely this is really focusing on when it was completed and ready to be consecrated.
 On this day Aaron and his sons were also going to begin an eight day consecration which included baths and animal sacrifices (Lev 8:33, 35, 9:1-4).
 Moses was instructed to ‘set up’ the tabernacle and offer animal sacrifices for Aaron.
 It seems apparent this was going to be a very busy day for Moses if he had to set up the tabernacle himself and officiate at the consecration of Aaron and his sons.

-It also appears that as soon as it was set up that the presence of the Creator, what is called in Hebrew the Shekinah, occupied the tabernacle according to Exodus 40.
+It also appears, according to Exodus 40, that as soon as it was set up that the presence of the Creator, what is called in Hebrew the Shekinah, occupied the tabernacle.
 However, if we examine the account of the anointing of Aaron and his sons it is clear the Shekinah occupied the tabernacle on the eighth day, once Aaron’s consecration was complete (Lev 9:1, 4, 23).
 Precise timing is not necessarily of major concern to Hebrew writers.
 So we can’t assume that Moses waited until this first day of the second year to put the tablets into the Ark based on the account in Exodus 40.

 It is well understood that ancient Hebrews did not have our perspective on timing. (see: The Hebrew Concept of Time, by Ronnie Littlejohn, pp. 53-56.
 Biblical Illustrator, Winter 1999-2000) The accounts are contradictory if we assume chronological order.
 If we don't assume the order of appearance in Exodus they fit together well.
 In any case, the bulk of evidence does not support Exodus 25-30 being integral to the Sinai covenant.